Urgent Care Immunizations & Vaccinations Clinic Q&A

-If you need to update your vaccinations and immunizations, come to Priority Urgent Care.
-For more information, call us today or book an appointment online.
-We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!
+If you need to update your vaccinations and immunizations, come to Priority Urgent Care & Walk In Clinic.
+For more information, contact us today or book an appointment online.
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.

 Table of Contents:

 What is the difference between vaccination and immunization?

 Why are vaccines so important in our daily lives?

 How do I know if I’m up to date on vaccinations and immunization?

 What vaccination and Immunization do Priority Urgent Care Offer?